IJ-Apps/Dallas-Data-Challenge/README.md

 The code is easily modifiable and [**very detailed**](https://github.com/IJ-Apps/Dallas-Data-Challenge/blob/master/DFW%20Available%20Hospital%20Bed%20Forecasting.ipynb) so that predictions can be made for different cities/regions given their data.

 - [**DFW Available Hospital Bed Forecasting.ipynb**](https://github.com/IJ-Apps/Dallas-Data-Challenge/blob/master/DFW%20Available%20Hospital%20Bed%20Forecasting.ipynb) is a very detailed Jupyter Notebook for creating a model that forecasts the # of available hospital beds on future dates
-- [**DFW Available Hospital Bed Forecasting.ipynb.ipynb**](https://github.com/IJ-Apps/Dallas-Data-Challenge/blob/master/DFW%20Occupied%20Hospital%20Bed%20Forecasting.ipynb) is a Jupyter Notebook for creating a model that forecasts the # of occupied hospital beds.
+- [**DFW Occupied Hospital Bed Forecasting.ipynb.ipynb**](https://github.com/IJ-Apps/Dallas-Data-Challenge/blob/master/DFW%20Occupied%20Hospital%20Bed%20Forecasting.ipynb) is a Jupyter Notebook for creating a model that forecasts the # of occupied hospital beds.

 ### Features of the Notebooks
 - **Evaluating Model Performance on Known Data:**